Learn how easy it is to make skin color paint in acrylics and your own skin color mixing chart.

 If you’ve read my other learn to paint tutorials you’ll know I’m a big believer in mixing your own paints with the colors you have on hand, and this tutorial will take you through a making/mixing versatile skin colors/tones.
 This will come in handy if you’re planning on painting portraits in the future.

 Together, we also made a swatch of different skin colors, and they learned that ALL skin colors are made out of the same 4 basic colors, just in different ratios.

 Lets start by going over the basics on how to make skin color paint in acrylics…

 Making skin tones is quite basic when it comes to painting.
 All skin colors are made out of 4 basic colors: red, blue, yellow, and white.
 The only difference between different skin tones is the ratios of each color.

 Mix equal parts red, blue, and yellow paint

 After mixing you should get a beautiful rich dark brown color.
 This will be your base for every skin tone you want to create.

 Note: If your color ends up more greenish than brown, add in more red into your mix.
 Some blues can be very overpowering and need a bit of red to counteract it.

-To make it easier to visualize each color, I started a skin tone swatch on some white paper.
-That way the kids and I could match it against our arms to gauge the tone with every new mix we made.
+To make it easier to visualize each color, create a skin color mixing chart on some some white paper.
+That way you can match it against you hand/arms to gauge the tone with every new mix we made.

 To darken add tiny amounts of red/blue to the mix and experiment.
 To lighten the color add tiny amounts of white/yellow to the mix.